heseltime/php-myseql-pv-assistance/doc/readme.md

 As specified, token- and UUID distribution are not implemented here.
 A simple separation of the two factors when sending (sending at different times) provides a good degree of security.

 ## DB-Structure (UML)

+The basic structure reflected in the classes for this project is User for applicants, Admin for application reviewers, Application for applications, Log for logs.

+...

 ## DB-Structure (SQL)